yehia67/documentation/trinity/0.1/how-to-guides/changing-the-general-settings.md

 You may want to select a custom node to connect to.
 For example, if you run your own IRI node.

 To do so, go to **Settings** > **Node**, and enter the URL or IP address of an IRI node.

-## Advanced Settings

-Advanced users may want to change the advanced settings in certain circumstances.

-### Automatic Promotion/Reattachment

-To ensure transactions are confirmed on the Tangle, it may be necessary to promote or to reattach.
-When possible, Trinity will do this automatically.

-<i>Advanced users </i> may enable manual promotion/reattachment by turning on Expert mode in Advanced settings.
-Enabling manual promotion/reattachment will not disable the automatic promotion/reattachment feature.

-**Note:** Trinity does not promote/reattach transfers if the application is minimized.
-Currently automatic promotion/reattachment only takes place when the app is open.